 - Peel and dice the potatoes and boil them until cooked through in salted water

-- Allow the onions to soften for a couple of minutes and then add the potatoes and pepper.
-Cook for a few minutes adding the oil if it begins to stick
+- Allow the onions (if using) and peppers to soften for a couple of minutes and then add the potatoes.
+Using your wooden spoon, squish the potatoes slightly.
+Cook for a few minutes adding some of the oil if it begins to stick

 - After a couple of minutes, add the sweetcorn, chili powder, salt and pepper and stir through.
 Leave to cook stirring occasionally for 2-3 minutes before turning out into a bowl